Unpaid activities undertaken by people aged 15-29 in the Manawatū District, New Zealand

 Why am I seeing this?

-This data is from the 2018 Census.
-The 2018 Census had low response rates, particularly for some areas of New Zealand and groups of people.
-Read more about this on Stats NZ's website.
+This data is from the Census.
+The past two censuses had relatively low response rates, particularly for some areas of New Zealand and groups of people.

-Where information was missing or unreadable, Stats NZ attempted to use data from a range of places such as the 2013 census or administrative data that is collected by other government agencies.
+Where information was missing or unreadable, Stats NZ attempted to use data from a range of places such as previous censuses or administrative data that is collected by other government agencies.
 If that isn't available, Stats NZ use statistical models to predict what the missing data would have been.
 This is called imputation.

 Things to be aware of